 In recent years, companies have also been providing a separate FSA for adoption services, though these aren't as popular as the medical and dependent-care FSAs.

-To learn more about flexible savings accounts, check out the links on the next page.
+To learn more about flexible savings accounts, check out the links below.